 – an unequivocal expression of God’s power over the sea.
 Later on, Kipling must have known the words, because he uses snippets in other stories, including “Their Lawful Occasions” (1903).

-The sea shall be as it was, sun, wind, cloud and spindrift (the spume driven off the top of the waves by the wind, and the fulmar following in the ship’s wake. (“McAndrew’s Hymn” (written later that same year): ‘Hail, snow and ice that praise the Lord.’)
+Sun, wind, and cloud shall fail not: The mariners are getting the sun back along with the sea.
+The sea shall be as it was, sun, wind, cloud and spindrift (the spume driven off the top of the waves by the wind), and the fulmar following in the ship’s wake.
+See “McAndrew’s Hymn”, written later that same year:: ‘Hail, snow and ice that praise the Lord.’
 [A.W.]

 ©Philip Holberton and Alastair Wilson 2012 All rights reserved